 Soils of Harpers Ferry

-Soils provide plants with a place to sink their roots, a way to hold moisture, and a source of nutrients.
+Soils provide plants with a place to sink their roots and a source of moisture and nutrients.
 In Rock Creek Park, as everywhere, different types of soils support different types of plants.
 Knowing something about the soil in a place helps you predict what natural communities you might find there.

 Explore this page